1587 Polish–Lithuanian royal election: The election

 For the first weeks, the Sejm was occupied by the death of Samuel Zborowski, and arguments between the Zborowski family and Jan Zamoyski.
 Since Zamoyski did not want to respond to any questions, rokosz was declared, with the purpose of judging Zamoyski and other officials, connected to the late King Stefan Batory.
 On July 27, both camps began preparation for military action, and at the last moment, the conflict was defused by Primate Stanisław Karnkowski, Voivode of Sandomierz Stanislaw Szafraniec, and Bishop of Kamieniec Podolski, Wawrzyniec Goślicki, who mediated between the two warring parties.

-In early August 1587, Swedish envoy Erik Larsson Sparre came to Wola, giving a speech, in which he praised Duke Sigismund.
-His speech impressed the nobility and the magnates, including Zamoyski, Karnkowski, Crown Marshal Andrzej Opalinski, and Albert Laski.
-On August 19, the Primate nominated Sigismund to the throne, but three days later, the pro-convocation camp declared Maximilian III, Archduke of Austria new king of Poland (none was supported by the Grand Duchy of Lithuania).
-Both Sigismund and Maximilian accepted Polish throne, which resulted in the War of the Polish Succession.
+In early August 1587, the Swedish envoy Erik Larsson Sparre came to Wola and praised Duke Sigismund in a speech, which impressed the nobility and the magnates, including Zamoyski, Karnkowski, Crown Marshal Andrzej Opalinski, and Albert Laski.
+On August 19, the Primate nominated Sigismund to the throne, but three days later, the pro-convocation camp declared Maximilian III, Archduke of Austria the new king of Poland (none was supported by the Grand Duchy of Lithuania).
+Both Sigismund and Maximilian accepted the Polish throne, which resulted in the War of the Polish Succession.

 Aftermath

-On September 27, 1587 in Olomouc, Maximilian Habsburg took on the title of King of Poland and Grand Duke of Lithuania, and swore to observe the pacta conventa.
+On September 27, 1587 in Olomouc, Maximilian of Habsburg took on the title of King of Poland and Grand Duke of Lithuania, and swore to observe the pacta conventa.
 After several weeks, he entered the Commonwealth with an army of some 5,000 (plus 1,500 Polish supporters).
 Maximilian planned to capture Kraków, but failed to do so, and gave up the siege on November 30.